webuild-consortium/webuild-github-policies/docs/06-security-and-compliance.md

 - User IDs (if personally identifiable)
 - Any other personal data

-**If personal data needed for testing:**
+**For Testing Purposes:**

-- Use synthetic/fake data
+- Use synthetic or fake data
 - Anonymize real data
 - Use data generators
-- Obtain explicit consent (if real data required)
+- Obtain explicit consent (only if real data is absolutely required)

 #### 7.1.2 Data Minimization

-**Collect only what's necessary:**
+**Principles to Follow:**

-- Minimize data collection
+- Collect only necessary data
-- Limit data retention
+- Limit data retention periods
 - Delete data when no longer needed
-- Anonymize where possible
+- Anonymize data where possible

 #### 7.1.3 Data Subject Rights

-**Support GDPR rights:**
+**Support GDPR Rights:**

 - Right to access
 - Right to rectification